Email: jennifer.alonso.garcia at ulb.be

-Her research combines the areas of actuarial science, quantitative finance and pension economics to study the design, risk-sharing and financing of funded and pay-as-you-go retirement income schemes.
+Her research combines the areas of actuarial science, household, pension and quantitative finance to study the design, risk-sharing and financing of funded and pay-as-you-go retirement income schemes.
 Her past, current and future research projects are all developed around the following overarching question: “How can we develop sound retirement income schemes that are fiscally sustainable and attractive for participants in an ageing environment?”
 During her PhD she studied both the fiscal sustainability and adequacy of pay-as-you-go financed defined contribution public pension schemes.
-The thesis devised innovative and realistic ways of enhancing the risk management of public pension schemes, while positively affecting the adequacy of newly retired cohorts, when the underlying dynamics are time-dependent and stochastic.
-Her research on public pension schemes has been published in leading international actuarial science journals, including Insurance: Mathematics and Economics, Scandinavian Actuarial Journal and the ASTIN Bulletin.

 Jennifer is currently involved in research projects on the financial decision making of households during retirement, life expectancy inequality and design and risk management of equity-linked retirement income products.